Using hashtags in your social media marketing is one of the quickest and easiest ways to expand your influence beyond your current pool of followers.

 Introduced back in 2012, tailored trends gives you a list of topics and hashtags based both on your location and on whom you follow on Twitter.
 While it only provides a very limited list of topics at any given point, it can be helpful to keep an eye on trending topics of interest to your followers.
 If you want to see a more general list of trends, simply click on ‘Change’, and you have the option of changing your location.

 6. Use Hashtags.org to find trending hashtags and more.

 One of the most popular tools is Hashtags.org, and for good reason.
 Enter a hashtag into the search box, and you will receive a wealth of information including a 24-hour graph trend, and the most prolific users for that hashtag.

 Since this post is about finding NEW hashtags though, I must mention that the ability to find related hashtags is limited to paid members.
 They do provide some related hashtags, but to see the full list you will need to upgrade your account.

 7. The low-tech option: brainstorming

 These tools are all great, but don’t forget that YOU ARE the expert when it comes to your niche and audience.
 Before you jump in and try out the tools above, I would encourage you to take some time to sit down and brainstorm which keywords will be of interest to your audience.

-Once you have come up with a list of possible hashtags, you can plug them into the tools above to find related hashtags and to see how popular they really are!
+Once you have come up with a list, you can plug them into the tools above to find related hashtags and to see how popular they really are!

 What other tools or strategies would you add to the list above?
 Share below!